gitops-working-group/gitops-working-group/PRINCIPLES.md

 Should GitOps be applied to the entire sales process including the human processes (without prejudice as to what those processes are)?
 Whilst such a vision is compelling, a more pragmatic approach is preferrable, otherwise we risk trying to boil the ocean.

-Instead, we should focus on subsystems where the Desired State is well defined, implement the GitOps principles there, and grow out to capture more systems from that initial subsystem.
-This progressive approach to GitOps is elaborated further in [ADOPTING_GITOPS.md](ADOPTING_GITOPS.md).
+Instead, we should focus on subsystems where the Desired State is well defined, implement the GitOps principles there, and grow out to capture more systems from that initial subsystem. <!-- This progressive approach to GitOps is elaborated further in [the guide to adopting GitOps.md](ADOPTING_GITOPS.md). -->

 ### 2. Immutable configuration versions